onderyildirim/adt4iiot/readme.md

   ssh-keygen -m PEM -t rsa -b 4096
   ```
 ### Run installation script
-- Run following to deploy Azure Digital Twins for Industrial IoT sample (~15 minutes):
+- Run following to deploy Azure Digital Twins for Industrial IoT sample (~30 minutes):

   ```bash
   ./install.sh
   ```
-  By default it will use first 5 letters of your user name as "prefix" and create all resources in to a resource group named "<prefix>-rg".
+  By default it will use first 5 letters of your user name as "prefix" and create all resources in to a resource group named "\<prefix\>-rg".
 You may also give any prefix you want from the command line parameters
   ```bash
   ./install.sh --prefix adt4iiot
   ```